 Biochar for Chickens & Other Poultry

-Adding biochar to chicken feed has numerous of benefits, including:
+Adding biochar to chicken litter has numerous of benefits, including:

 Incorporating biochar into poultry farming practices is beneficial for the individual farm and also contributes to larger-scale impacts in terms of animal health and food security.